metomi/rose/sphinx/user-guide/configuration-metadata.rst

      [namelist:foo=bar]
      url=?q=nearest+bar

-..
-TODO - mend rose syntax highlighting which is not showing the 2nd section above correctly (section ':' then '=' regex inclusion required?).

 help
   (Long) help for the setting.
 For example, the config editor will use this in a popup dialog for a variable.
 Embedding variable ids in the help